How to track a dividend reinvestment plan

 One of the issues with DRPs is the paperwork it creates.
 If you hold a share and reinvest it for 10 years at 2 DRPs a year, you end up with over 20 acquisition events to manage.
 Add to that issues, bonus issues, share top-up plans… well you get the picture.

 The good news is that Sharesight takes the hassle out of tracking dividend reinvestment plans.
-Our DRP feature lets you track a dividend reinvestment plan feature allows you to activate a DRP for a particular holding and automatically track the dividends reinvested.
+Our DRP feature lets you track a dividend reinvestment plan by activating a DRP for a particular holding and automatically tracks the reinvested dividends for you.
 Alternatively, you may manually reinvest a specific dividend, at the correct reinvestment price.
-Here’s how to get started:

 If the holding is ASX or NZX listed, you may activate the Auto Dividend Reinvestment feature, which will automatically track a dividend reinvestment plan by reinvesting all dividends.
 Otherwise, you may choose to manually record a dividend reinvestment when you add or edit a dividend payment.
 Either way, when a dividend reinvestment is recorded, a dividend reinvestment trade for the new shares is recorded in your portfolio, in addition to the dividend record.

 Sharesight greatly eliminates the headaches associated with traditional record-keeping by automatically tracking most DRPs (not to mention other corporate actions, and trades).
 Furthermore, Sharesight also lets you attach official dividend statements to dividend records within your Sharesight portfolio.
 Here’s a handy tip if you don’t have electronic copies of your dividend statements:

 Sharesight is particularly helpful because it lets me store the dividend statements with each dividend.
 If you don’t have an electronic copies of your statements, and don’t have a scanner handy, then try the TurboScan smartphone app.

 *Please note that this option is only available for ASX or NZX listed companies that have offered a dividend reinvestment plan and for which we have the DRP data available.